 Focal dystonia (FD) is a movement problem that happens in one part of the body.
-You may have unusual movements, twitches, and tics.
+A person may have unusual movements, twitches, and tics.
 It may happen all the time or off and on.
 The most common types are:

 - Blepharospasm—an eye twitch

 - Cervical dystonia or spasmodic torticollis—happens to the neck

 - Segmental cranial dystonia, also known as Meige syndrome—happens to the jaw, tongue, and eyes